More than Axe on line for Minnesota-Wisconsin in Week 14 - WHIZ News

-More than Paul Bunyan’s Axe is on the line in college football’s most-played rivalry.
+More than Paul Bunyan’s Axe is on the line in college football’s most-played rivalry in FBS.

 The winner of Saturday’s game between No. 9 Minnesota and No. 13 Wisconsin gets that prized trophy and a spot in the Big Ten title game the following week against No. 2 Ohio State.